jotpowers/College-Grads/espp.md

 ## Embarassing Admission

 I no longer follow my own advice.
 That's right, I hold on to ESPP stock.
 Why?
-Because I got to the point in my investment career where company stock went from being an investment to being [speculation](speculation.md).
-It is a small enough portion of my overall portfolio that I can take a risk on it out performing the market or going to zero, so I'm willing to risk holding onto it.
+Because I've gotten to the point in my investment career where company stock went from being an investment to being [speculation](speculation.md).
+Because it is a small enough portion of my overall portfolio, I can take a risk on it outperforming the market or going to zero, so I'm willing to risk holding onto it for the upside potential.